 Part A. Module 1: Foundation

-The foundation module provides the academic and practice base for the EMBA program.
+The foundation module provides the academic and practice base for the GEMBA program.
 It is preceded by a two-day orientation residential workshop that emphasises the importance of, and competencies required for, leading management teams in fast-paced, global contemporary organisations.
 The first unit consists of Global political economy and business models and strategy.
 Then, four component topics are completed in the next unit: Executive leadership 1: Leadership mindset, design thinking, strategic marketing and business analytics.
 These units are presented in an integrated pedagogy, and also combine to set up the international business project to be undertaken in a European market in the following module.

 Part B. Module 2: Globalisation